Being a Friend of More or Less

 2020 A loyal listener wondered whose face has appeared on the most stamps, coins and notes.
 After some research and back-of-envelope calculations I concluded that in the present day Gandhi wins, ahead of The Queen and Chairman Mao, but if it's just stamps the Queen has the other two licked.

-2020 Another listener wrote in to query the answer given in a pub quiz, which had claimed that a pencil could draw a line 35 miles long.
+2020 A listener wrote in to query the answer given in a pub quiz, which had claimed that a pencil could draw a line 35 miles long.
 Backed up by evidence from an experiment done in Pennsyl-vania (really!), I confirmed that the true answer is much shorter than that.

 2019.
-How many families have one child in nursery and another in upper primary? – I did the calculations as part of an Election Special investigating a Labour policy on funding childcare
+How many families have one child in nursery and another in upper primary? – I did the calculations as part of an Election Special investigating a Labour policy on funding childcare.

 2019 Tim Harford and I discussed the importance of 'Back of Envelope maths' and I shared a few tips, including how Zequals can help you to do rough calculations in your head.